HaofangLiu/Share-AWY/README.md

 # Share-as-your-wish

-## this is an application for personal and studey use only!
+## this is an application for personal and study use only!

 ## Do not use it on commercial!